 Physical activities required to complete essential student nurse functions:

 - Standing/Walking: Standing and walking is required for the majority of time spent in the clinical area.
 Standing in one position is required while performing certain aspects of client care.
-Walking occurs on vinyl, tile, linoleum or carpeted floors.
+Walking occurs on vinyl, tile, linoleum, or carpeted floors.

-- Lifting: Regularly lifts medical supplies, medications, client supplies, client charts, BLS equipment and other medical equipment weighing several pounds.
-Required to assist in lifting and transferring clients of varying weights, and is expected to request needed assistance when lifting, ambulating and repositioning clients.
+- Lifting: Regularly lifts medical supplies, medications, client supplies, client charts, BLS equipment, and other medical equipment weighing several pounds.
+Required to assist in lifting and transferring clients of varying weights, and is expected to request needed assistance when lifting, ambulating, and repositioning clients.
 Must be able to reposition, transfer, and ambulate clients safely.

 - Carrying: Frequently carries medical supplies, textbooks, etc. weighing several pounds.
 Occasionally carries certain heavy medical equipment.

 - Bending: Required when administering client care.
-Must be able to bend to touch floor to remove environmental hazards.
+Must be able to bend to touch the floor to remove environmental hazards.